-Students on probation will be debarred (dismissed) if, after attempting a maximum of 12 additional credits, their cumulative grade point average remains below the required 3.0.
+Students on probation will be dismissed if, after attempting a maximum of 12 additional credits, their cumulative grade point average remains below the required 3.0.
 In addition, a grade point average greater than or equal to 3.0 per semester must be maintained during the 12 credits of probation.
-Students on academic probation whose grade point average falls below 3.0 will be debarred whether or not 12 credits have been completed.
+Students on academic probation whose grade point average falls below 3.0 will be dismissed whether or not 12 credits have been completed.
 INC grades are not permitted.

-Students in Full-Time MBA, Executive MBA, MPA, and MS programs are expected to adhere to the general policies governing academic probation, with the following exceptions.
+Students in the MBA, MIA, MPA, MS, and MSEd programs are expected to adhere to the general policies governing academic probation.
+The following exceptions apply to students in the Executive programs in MBA, MPA, and MS:

-EXECUTIVE MBA
+EXECUTIVE MBA PROGRAM